Diamond Head Apts Ltd

 No analysis available

-I looked for STR indicators such as short-term rental allowed, vacation rental allowed, legal STR, NUC, or TVU and found no explicit support.
-Nothing in the public remarks suggests short-term rentals are permitted, so this remains false based on available text.
+I searched for explicit STR indicators such as short-term rental allowed, vacation rental allowed, legal STR, NUC, TVU, or similar language and found none.
+The remarks also do not suggest any exception that would indicate short-term rentals are permitted.

-I searched for hotel rental pool, hotel program, managed by hotel, or brand-specific pool references and found none.
-Since the remarks do not establish STR eligibility, hotel pool participation cannot be true here.
+I looked for hotel rental pool, hotel-managed program, or brand-specific pool references and found none.
+Because the remarks do not establish short-term rentals as allowed, hotel pool participation is not supported.

 No analysis available